-Health Department Announces Additional First And Second Dose Vaccine Appointments
+Health Department Announces Additional First and Second Dose Vaccine Appointments

 New Second Dose Appointments:

-People in the eligible phases are encouraged to visit https://vaccine.hamiltontn.gov/ and make their appointment online.
+People in the eligible phases are encouraged to visit vaccine.hamiltontn.gov and make their appointment online.
 Those who do not have access to the internet can call the appointment call center for assistance:

 - First dose appointments: 423-209-5398